torch.utils.data¶

 num_replicas (int, optional) – Number of processes participating in distributed training.
 By default,

-, then the sampler will drop the tail of the data to make it evenly divisible across the number of replicas.
-IfFalse
+True, then the sampler will drop the tail of the data to make it evenly divisible across the number of replicas.
+IfFalse, the sampler will add extra indices to make the data evenly divisible across the replicas.
+Default:False.

 Warning